Al-Dawayima: British Mandate era

+The Institute for Palestine Studies and The Palestinian Museum note the following about the town's built environment:"Shops were scattered throughout the various neighborhoods of the village center.
+Houses were made of stone and mud, separated by narrow streets and alleys.
+The older houses were clustered closely together.
+Each set of houses shared a hawsh, a large courtyard that provided space for women to do their domestic chores, for children to play, and for families to gather in the evening and on special occasions.
+As the village expanded people began to build new houses outside of the village core.
+These new houses were larger and built of whitewashed stone some of them had thick, stone walls and were called jidaris (from the Arabic word for wall, jidar)....Each house had two levels: the upper level was occupied by the family members and the lower level by their animals.
+The houses of the well-to-do villagers had their own courtyards and large guest rooms, in addition to animal stables."

 1948 war and aftermath

 Al-Dawaymima was captured by Israel's Eighty Ninth Battalion (commanded by Dov Chesis) of the 8th Armored Brigade led by the founder of the Palmach, Yitzhak Sadeh, after Operation Yoav on 29 October 1948, five days after the start of the truce.
 It was the site of the al-Dawayima massacre in which 80–200 civilians were killed, including women and children.
 According to Lieutenant-General John Bagot Glubb, a British officer stationed with Jordanian's Arab Legion in Bethlehem and Hebron at that time, the massacre was calculated to drive out the villagers and had been reported by UN observers to involve 30 deaths.
 The massacre was cited by Yigal Allon as the reason for the halting of the creeping annexation that included Bayt Jibrin, Qubeiba and Tel Maresha.
 It was also seen as a reprisal by the Israelis for the massacre of Jews in Kfar Etzion months before, on May 13, 1948, by Palestinian fighters and some members of the Arab Legion.

 The moshav of Amatzia was established in 1955 on land that had belonged to Al-Dawayima.
 According to the Palestinian historian Walid Khalidi :"The site has been fenced in.
 A cowshed, a chicken coop, and granaries have been built at its center (which has been leveled).
 The southern side of the site contains stone terraces and the remnants of a house.
 The eastern side is occupied by the residential area of the moshav."

 In 2013, the whole area, apart from some ancient Jewish remains, was bulldozed to pave the way for the erection of a new community called Karmei Katif, which was completed in 2016 and which houses evacuees of the Gaza Strip settlements.
 The new name is reminiscent of Gush Katif.